buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/PropertySets/Pset_WindowCommon.md

 # Pset_WindowCommon

-Properties common to the definition of all occurrences of Window.
+Properties common to the definition of all occurrences of Window.<!-- end of definition -->

 ## Comments